Purpose of the Call

 Some CIVIS BIPS are also open to students enrolled at an associate member university in Africa.
 To know which programmes are open to the participation of students from associate member universities please check here.

-Students may participate in up to a maximum of 2 BIP programmes in the same academic year.
-Exceptions from this limitation might be allowed at University level.
-Please check the website of your home university or contact your local International/Erasmus Office or CIVIS Unit in charge.
-Prerequisite for the participation in more than 1 BIP programme is that:
+Students may participate in up to a maximum of 2 BIPs in the same call.
+The prerequisite for participating in more than 1 BIP is that:

-- The face-to-face component of the programmes in which the student has been selected in, do not coincide in time.
+- The face-to-face component of the programme on which the student has been selected in, does not coincide in time.

-- The student’s study program allows for it, and his/her academic coordinator/counsellor and/or faculty/department approves it.
+- The student’s study programme allows for it, and his/her academic coordinator/counselor and/or faculty/department approves it.

 Mobility Requirements